Castillo, Knadler tied fifth to lead UW

-2013-14 (Freshman): Dorans stepped right into the Cowgirls lineup in her first season with the program.
-She played in 27 rounds averaging 80.7 strokes per round.
-Dorans best finish came at the Mountain View Collegiate finishing tied for 42nd with a score of 227 (+11).
-During the event she tied a career-best score of 74 (+2).
-Dorans also recorded 74 (+2) in the final round of the Cowgirl Desert Intercollegiate.
-In her collegiate debut at the CSU Ptarmigan Rams Fall Classic she recorded a 234 (+18) making it her second-best score of the season.
+2013-14 (Freshman): Dorans stepped right into the Cowgirls lineup in her first season with the program • Played in 27 rounds averaging 80.7 strokes per round • Best finish came at the Mountain View Collegiate finishing tied for 42nd with a score of 227 (+11); During the event she tied a career-best score of 74 (+2) • Recorded 74 (+2) in the final round of the Cowgirl Desert Intercollegiate • In her collegiate debut at the CSU Ptarmigan Rams Fall Classic she recorded a 234 (+18) making it her second-best score of the season.

 Personal: Dorans was born Nov.
-21 in Dolton, Illinois and is the daughter of Rich and Patti Dorans.
-She also has two older sisters, Molly who plays golf at Montana State University in Bozeman, Mont., and Danielle, who plays golf at the University of Nebraska at Kearney.
-At UW, she will major in Mechanical Engineering.
+21 in Dolton, Illinois and is the daughter of Rich and Patti Dorans • Has two older sisters, Molly who played golf at Montana State University in Bozeman, Mont., and Danielle, who played golf at the University of Nebraska at Kearney • Majoring in Mechanical Engineering.